Medicare Supplement Plans in Connecticut

 Changing Medigap plans can be done any time of the year.
-If you apply outside of your initial enrollment period you can be denied or have your rates increased due to medical issues.
-However, with Medigap plans, you are free to try out a plan and change any time you would like.
+If you apply outside of your initial enrollment period, you can be denied or have your rates increased due to medical issues.
+However, with Medigap plans, you can try out a plan and change it any time you want.

 Can I be denied Medigap coverage?

-No. In Connecticut, you cannot be denied coverage for a Medicare Supplement insurance policy unless you are outside of an enrollment period.
-Even then, you may be accepted at a higher premium by the insurer.
+No. In Connecticut, you cannot be denied coverage for a Medicare Supplement insurance policy unless you are outside an enrollment period.
+Even then, the insurer may accept you at a higher premium.

 Ready to learn more?

-- Medicare Supplement plans in Connecticut for 2022 offer coverage to pay for the costs not paid by Original Medicare.
+- Medicare Supplement plans in Connecticut for 2022 offer coverage for the costs not paid by Original Medicare.